Summer Before Senior Year Checklist

 Contact teachers for recommendation letters.
 The most popular teachers can become overwhelmed with requests and may limit how many they write.
 Provide these teachers with a resume of high school accomplishments and activities to assist them in writing the letter.

 The next year will be overwhelming and exciting as your student finishes high school and plans for the future.
 Taking time this summer to prepare for the journey will alleviate stress and lessen the time crunch in the fall.
-I have created a printable planning list to help you check off these tasks this summer.
+I have created a printable Summer Before Senior Year Checklist to help you check off these tasks this summer.
 This list is a part of the Planning for College Printable pack.

 Prepare, plan, dream, and enjoy this summer with your student.